-These Classic Brownies always works, and always delights!
-Just a handful of ingredients and a few minutes in the kitchen and, as an old friend likes to say, "you have a little happy!"
+These Classic Brownies always work, and always delight!
+Just a handful of ingredients, only ONE cup of flour, and a few minutes in the kitchen and, as an old friend likes to say, "you have a little happy!"
 You can also feel free to leave the nuts out if you need, you could also swap them for your favorite, I LOVE them best with walnuts.

-They are also great topped with some vanilla ice cream or baked individually in a skillet.
-The later is great if you want them in the middle of summer and want to throw them in your toaster oven!
+These classic brownies hold their own pretty well, but you can make an extra special dessert out of them when topped with some vanilla ice cream or baked individually in a skillet.
+The latter is great if you want them in the middle of summer and want to throw them in your toaster oven!
 I bake almost exclusively in my toaster oven, it is a necessity when living in TX.

 This is a professional recipe that I used to make back in culinary school.
 I once made an entire sheet pan of them and mailed them to my parents.
 My teacher was a little shocked that I was taking the whole pan home, lol, but they still talk about them to this day!